Charming Georgian terraced houses in England with ornate balconies and arches.

 Our approach is deliberately selective: we focus on new-build developments in London Zones 1–4 in the £500,000–£1,500,000 price range.
 These are properties with the liquidity, tenant demand, developer credibility, and long-term fundamentals that overseas investors require.
 We do not operate as a high-volume agent; our value is in curation, guidance, and maintaining a trusted long-term relationship with each client.

 Services include property sourcing and curation; bilingual legal referrals; mortgage broker introductions for overseas applicants; FX specialist referrals for currency planning ahead of completion; letting agent introductions for post-completion rental management; and quarterly market updates.
-Contact us at www.ireis.co.uk.
+Many of our clients purchase without ever setting foot in the UK — see how to buy a UK property from abroad.
+To discuss your objectives, contact IREIS Properties.

 Frequently Asked Questions